FirdausAbdullah/Projects_Odin/Library/README.md

-# Projects_Odin
+# Library Mini Project
-Projects and mini projects from Odin Web Development courses
+Mini projects from Odin Web Development courses

 This project is a library book inventory app.
 User will enter a new book and it will be displayed on the table.